 Makai HR Business Owner Spotlight: Urgent Care Plus Hawaii

 One of the best things about providing outsourced human resources services on Oahu is getting to know the local business owners who run these companies.
-Hawaii’s diverse business community is close knit and teaming with talent.
+Hawaii’s diverse business community is close knit and teeming with talent.
 We hope you find their insights as interesting as we do!

 We spoke with Donna Schmidt, Founder & CEO of Urgent Care Hawaii.
 Donna and her husband Mark operate four urgent care clinics across Oahu.